huangli712/iQIST/README.md

     * MPI
     * OpenMP (for the measurement of two-particle quantities)

-* The application programming interfaces are provided
-    * Fortran binding
-    * Python binding
-    * Input file generator by Python

 * The preprocessing tools are provided
     * Atomic eigenvalue problem solver